 - Special military interest rates or discounts.
 If you’re offered a rate or promotion based on being a member of the military and you decide it’s the best financing for you, make sure you receive that rate in the final paperwork.
 You shouldn’t agree to anything at signing that you didn’t agree to beforehand.
 If the company tries to change the loan terms at the last minute, you can refuse to sign the paperwork and continue to shop around for the best auto loan for you.
 Remember, interest rates and terms are negotiable until the contract is signed.

 If you’re struggling with a high interest auto loan payment, you may be able to refinance your loan for a lower rate by contacting your loan servicer.
 If your current loan servicer can’t help you – shop around!
 Always remember to stay focused on the total cost when shopping.
 Lower monthly payments for a longer period can cost you thousands of dollars in interest.
-You can use our new worksheet to keep track of your offers.
+You can use our new to keep track of your offers.

 Take the first step in financing an auto loan by exploring our resources.